Copyright © Cay S. Horstmann 2015

 jQuery("#cap").text(t.toString().toUpperCase())

-1. Start up the task list app from last week, by running the activator in the unit15 directory (or whereever you had it), and pointing a browser to http://localhost:9000.
-Add a few tasks.
+})box?
+What is the type of t?toString necessary?JQueryEventObject parameter type be inferred?unit15 directory (or whereever you had it), and pointing a browser to http://localhost:9000.
+Add a few tasks. package controllers

 import play.api._